MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Prompt-actions/Exercise-create-prompt-action.md

 Design a professional development plan for someone aiming to achieve the following career [milestones].
 The plan should include goals and objectives, resources, and tools and a timeline for activities.
 Format the plan to be concise and actionable and present the information in a clear easy-to-follow manner suitable for a junior level employee.

-## Task 2: Create the prompt in Copilot Studio
+## Task 2: Create a prompt action in Copilot Studio

 Now that you finished writing the prompt, it’s time to add it in Copilot Studio.